 M.C.
 Escher: Artist, Mathematician, Man - Roger Penrose and Jon Chapman

-Dancing Vortices - Étienne Ghys
+Dancing Vortices - Ătienne Ghys

-What Maths Really Does - Professor Alain Goriely
+What Maths Really Does - Alain Goriely

 Forbidden Crystal Symmetry - Sir Roger Penrose

-Big Data's Big Deal - Professor Viktor Mayer-Schonberger
+Big Data's Big Deal - Viktor Mayer-Schonberger

-Love and Math - Professor Edward Frenkel
+Love and Math - Edward Frenkel

-Why there are no three-headed monsters, resolving some problems with brain tumours, divorce prediction and how to save marriages - Professor James D Murray
+Why there are no three-headed monsters, resolving some problems with brain tumours, divorce prediction and how to save marriages - James D Murray

 Interviews with Mathematicians